OpenNebula/docs/source/deployment/vmware_infrastructure_setup/vcenter_driver.rst

 .. _vcenter_template_import:

-Import a template with onevcenter
+Import a VM Template with onevcenter
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This would be the process using the **onevcenter** tool.